rrwick/SRST2-table-from-assemblies/README.md

 sample3 | abcA_2 | - |

 As is the case for SRST2:
-* Imperfect matches (containing at least one mismatch or indel) are indicated with a `*` after the allele name.
+* Imperfect matches (containing at least one mismatch or indel) are indicated with '*' after the allele name.
-* Absent genes are indicated with `-`.
+* Absent genes are indicated with '-'.

 ## License